-It is important to note that it is the programme which is dual; the trainee is following two seperate CCT curricula which are combined into a dual programme with mapped competencies.
+It is important to note that it is the programme which is dual; the trainee is following two separate CCT curricula which are combined into a dual programme with mapped competencies.
 There is no individual curriculum for each dual route.

 Trainees appointed to a joint CCT programme will continue on that programme until completion of their training.
 Recruitment to the Joint CCT ended on 31 July 2013.

 For dual CCTs, trainees may enter either programme first and have the appropriate competencies dual counted for the second CCT, simultaneous entry to both programmes is not currently possible.
 From the 2016 recruitment round onwards, trainees will not be able to apply for Dual CCTs if they are beyond the end of ST5 in their initial specialty of appointment at the time of interview for ICM.